-Credit for Business Contributions by an S Corporation to School Tuition Organizations - Individual other nonresidential applications in Arizona.
-Use Form 336 to figure this credit.
+Credit for Business Contributions by an S Corporation to School Tuition Organizations - Individual

 S corporations that make qualifying contributions of \$5,000 or more may pass-through the credit to their individual shareholders on a pro rata basis.
 See Form 335-I for more information.